bartvanhoey/bartvanhoey/README.md

 ## 💼  Things that I'm currently working on
 * Learning 💻 Functional Programming.
 * Writing ✍️ a blogpost for the **ABP community**.
-* Developing a :calling: Flutter mobile app.
+* Developing a :calling: Blazor .NET8 web application.
 * 🔜

 ## :gem: Tools & Technologies